Why You Should Say NO to Cotton Bedding

 While it is definitely a good idea to cut down on cotton usage with 100% organic cotton and linen, therefore avoiding the disastrous chemical effects these crops still need large amounts of clean water to survive.
 A great alternative is Bamboo Lyocell which is one of the most sustainable and contemporary textile materials of the 21st century.
 In the lyocell process, raw bamboo is dissolved using a non-toxic solvent producing non-hazardous effluent.
 Together with the water used in the production, the solution is recycled and reused in a closed loop system up to 200 times.
 Therefore, there are no residues of harmful chemicals and water consumption is reduced significantly.
 It is also stronger and softer than rayon.

-Ettitude is the first company in Australia to make 100% organic bamboo lyocell bedding.
-You can feel the unique fabric for yourself by ordering a Free Swatch Book by clicking the link below.
+Ettitude is the first and only company in the world to make 100% organic bamboo lyocell bedding.